 In 2009, the EPA promulgated and finalized the Mandatory Greenhouse Gas Reporting Rule for multiple sections of the economy.
 This rule requires mandatory reporting of greenhouse gas ("GHG") emissions from stationary sources, including fuel combustion sources.
 In 2010, the EPA expanded the rule to include reporting obligations for LNG terminals.
 In addition, the EPA has defined GHG emissions thresholds that would subject GHG emissions from new and modified industrial sources to regulation if the source is subject to PSD Permit requirements due to its emissions of non-GHG criteria pollutants.
-The Obama Administration took several actions intended to limit GHG emissions, including regulating emissions from new and existing Electricity Generating Units ("EGUs") and from new and modified oil and gas operations.
+The Obama Administration took several actions intended to limit GHG emissions, including regulating emissions from new and existing Electricity Generating Units and from new and modified oil and gas operations.
 The timing, extent and impact of these rules and other Obama Administration initiatives remain uncertain as the Trump Administration has undertaken steps to delay their implementation, and to review, repeal and potentially replace them.
 On October 10, 2017, EPA issued a proposal to repeal the Clean Power Plan after concluding the October 2015 final rule exceeds EPA's statutory authority under the CAA.
-The October 2017 proposal does not include regulations to replace the Clean Power Plan and EPA stated in the October 2017 proposal that it has not determined whether it will issue replacement regulations to regulate GHG emissions from existing EGUs.
+In August 2018, the EPA proposed the Affordable Clean Energy rule as a replacement for the Clean Power Plan, which requires states to develop plans to implement certain performance standards within three years after the Final Rule is published in the Federal Register.
 Many of the Trump Administration's efforts to rollback Obama Administration actions have been challenged in court.